 Analyzes major policies, organizational situations, and strategic planning aspects of the nursing manager roles.

 Provides an introduction to the key concepts and theoretical models of strategic management as applied to the health care industry.
 Emphasizes the role of the nurse executive in formation of strategy and of the nurse manager in the implementation process.

-Please click here to view the curriculum.
+Please click here to view the Semester Schema.